kurotetsuka/papers/notes/tc_outline.md

 	 - dismissal of the mathematical objection
 	 - dismissal of the lovelace objection
  - corrections
-	 - modern definitions of terms 'machine' and 'intelligence'
+	 - modern definitions of terms 'machine' as "sythetic mechanism" and 'intelligence' as "ability to recognize and manipulate patterns"
-		 - permits the refrasing of the question to "are machines capable of intelligence" or "can minds be synthesized"
+		 - permits the refrasing of the question "can machines think" to the clearer "can the ability to reconize and manipulate patterns be synthesized"
 	 - discrete state machines are not the only universal machines, just the most easily programmed
 		 - discrete state machines are capable of emulating any mechanism
 		 - any emulation in inefficient
 		 - such an approach is ineffective, yet theoretically feasible
+		 - present work on neural turing machines
  - improvements
 	 - proof of intelligence through ability to learn to play games
 		 - more general
 		 - imitation game may be included
+		 - quality of play may be measured and compared
 		 - flexibility of game learning may be measured and compared
 		 - depth of game learning may be measured and compared
 		 - universal and complete
+		 - performance may be directly compared with natural intelligent mechanisms
-		 - indeed, many modern AI techniques may be considered to take this approach
+		 - indeed, many modern AI techniques may be considered to be taking this approach. presently, most such techniques are inflexible, slow, and shallow. ( mention cortical learning algorithm )
  - additions
-	 - propose definition of 'mind' to be "the unit of an intelligent mechanism"
+	 - propose definition of 'mind' to be "a unit of an intelligent mechanism"
 		 - human mind units, mouse mind units, fly mind units
-		 - permits measurement of intelligence
+		 - permits quantitative objective measurements of intelligence
-	 - traffic light
+	 - traffic light example
- - short proof
+ - short proof of feasibility
+	 -
  - conclusion
  - references